wenhanwu95/KHMP-Project-Page/README.md

 ## Quantitative Comparison

 The following table reproduces the main quantitative comparison in the paper.
+Best results are highlighted in **bold** in each column.

 <div align="center">